bada-bing/knowledge-base/courses/linux-edx/linux-edx.tools.md

 zgrep -i less somefile.gz
 zdiff file1.txt.gz file2.txt.gz To compare two compressed files There are also equivalent utility programs for other compression methods besides gzip, for example, we have bzcat and bzless associated with bzip2, and xzcat and xzless associated with xz.

+ 123
+ 123
+ 123
+ 123
+ 123
+ 213
+ 321
+12321312

+# Compression
+Linux uses a number of methods to perform this compression, including:

+Command	Usage
+`gzip`	The most frequently used Linux compression utility `bzip2`	Produces files significantly smaller than those produced by gzip `xz`	The most space-efficient compression utility used in Linux `zip`	Is often required to examine and decompress archives from other operating systems

+These techniques vary in the efficiency of the compression (how much space is saved) and in how long they take to compress; generally, the more efficient techniques take longer.
+Decompression time does not vary as much across different methods.

+In addition, the tar utility is often used to group files in an archive and then compress the whole archive at once.

+`gzip` is the most often used Linux compression utility.
+It compresses very well and is very fast.
+The following table provides some usage examples:
+- `gzip *`	Compresses all files in the current directory; each file is compressed and renamed with a .gz extension
+- `gzip -r projectX`	Compresses all files in the projectX directory, along with all files in all of the directories under projectX
+- `gunzip foo`	De-compresses foo found in the file foo.gz.
+Under the hood, the gunzip command is actually the same as gzip –d

+`bzip2` has a syntax that is similar to gzip but it uses a different compression algorithm and produces significantly smaller files, at the price of taking a longer time to do its work.
+Thus, it is more likely to be used to compress larger files.

+Examples of common usage are also similar to gzip:
+- `bzip2 *`	Compresses all of the files in the current directory and replaces each file with a file renamed with a .bz2 extension
+- `bunzip2 *.bz2`	Decompresses all of the files with an extension of .bz2 in the current directory.
+Under the hood, bunzip2 is the same as calling bzip2 -d

+`xz` is the most space efficient compression utility used in Linux and is now used to store archives of the Linux kernel.
+Once again, it trades a slower compression speed for an even higher compression ratio.

+`xz *`	Compresses all of the files in the current directory and replaces each file with one with a .xz extension `xz foo`	Compresses the file foo into foo.xz using the default compression level (-6), and removes foo if compression succeeds
+`xz -dk bar.xz`	Decompresses bar.xz into bar and does not remove bar.xz even if decompression is successful `xz -dcf a.txt b.txt.xz > abcd.txt`	Decompresses a mix of compressed and uncompressed files to standard output, using a single command
+`$ xz -d *.xz`	Decompresses the files compressed using xz

+`zip` is often required to examine and decompress archives from Windows.
+It is a legacy program.
+- `zip backup *`	Compresses all files in the current directory and places them in the file backup.zip
+- `zip -r backup.zip` ~	Archives your login directory (~) and all files and directories under it in the file backup.zip
+- `unzip backup.zip`	Extracts all files in the file backup.zip and places them in the current directory

+[DONT experiment with following command as it can erase HDD] The `dd` program is very useful for making copies of raw disk space.
+For example, to back up your Master Boot Record (MBR) (the first 512-byte sector on the disk that contains a table describing the partitions on that disk), you might type:
+- `$ dd if=/dev/sda of=sda.mbr bs=512 count=1`